 Here is a thing to remember: whether you choose Shopify or Squarespace, you start with assessing your business type.
 Both platforms provide you with an online store, give you marketing capabilities and let you sell your products.
 Nevertheless, each platform has something specific to offer.
 And here is what we have discovered.

 Shopify was introduced and developed as an e-commerce store.
 It comes as a huge app store with a wide variety of sales features, currently unbeatable on the market after WooCommerce.
 You would surely take advantage of product management solutions like multi-currency payments, automatic VAT calculator, space dropshipping and Shopify PayPal.
 Shopify adds flexibility with third-party integrations like Zoho, Zendesk, QuickBooks, SEO apps.
 The store offers a choice of both free and paid customizable themes, depending on the type of store you plan to promote.
 Other features, like gift cards, professional reports, and ‘point of sale’ (POS) feature for physically located stores are highly trending in online business.
 Also, the ability to use a free trial of Shopify before getting involved with the platform sounds like a bonus.

-Among the disadvantages that strike with Shopify, you may find it challenging to install or customize a premium theme yourself, unless you’re good with coding.
-Usually this is solved by getting a developer help you with it.
+Among the disadvantages that strike with Shopify, you may find it challenging to install or customize a premium theme yourself unless you’re good with coding.
+Usually, this is solved by getting a developer to help you with it.
 Another issue often reported by users are high fees applied on transactions, unless using the innate gateway Shopify Payments.

 Squarespace’s strongest points: